aidantwoods/SecureHeaders/README.md

 etc...

-This readme is incomplete, please refer to the source, or the (partial) example file `CustomSecureHeaders.php` for full usage.
+This readme is incomplete, please refer to the source, or the (non-exhaustive) example file `CustomSecureHeaders.php` for full usage.